 The increase in housing loans unlikely to threaten financial stability

-Despite this, the mortgage market has expanded less than expected and was only around 25% of GDP in 2016, almost the same ten years ago.
+Israel’s mortgage market has expanded less than expected and was only around 25.9% of GDP in 2019, almost the same ten years ago.
 This is a modest level of borrowing in a developed country.

-Though housing debt constituted more than 67% of total household debt in Q1 2017, households in Israel still have a large surplus of assets over liabilities.
+Though housing debt constituted more than 65% of total household debt in Q2 2019, households in Israel still have a large surplus of assets over liabilities.
 In fact, the ratio of household debt to GDP has increased only mildly in recent years and is low by international standards.

 This means that the mortgage market remains healthy, despite the continued rise in total housing credit.